-Healthy Mint Chip Almond Butter Cups
+Thin Mint Chip Almond Butter Fat Bombs

 These Thin Mint Almond Butter Cups are refreshing, delicious, and tastes like a Thin Mint Girl Scout Cookie!
 They are the perfect treat to store in the freezer for those moments when you need a healthy, chocolatey treat.

 - First, line muffin tin with nonstick cupcake liners and set aside.

 - Place all ingredients except for salt and chocolate chips into a medium-sized bowl and mix well.